Snowflake-Labs/sfquickstarts/site/sfguides/src/modern_data_stack_with_fivetran_snowflake_salesforce/modern_data_stack_with_fivetran_snowflake_salesforce.md

 Next give your dashboard a name and click `Create Dashboard`.
 ![Fivetran Dashboard 2](assets/dashboard/d_0002.png)

 Then it's time to start building tiles.
+See the image below.
+Ensure to set the role to `sysadmin` and the warehouse to `pc_fivetran_wh`.
 Click the `+ New Tile` to get started with the first dashboard tile.
 ![Fivetran Dashboard 3](assets/dashboard/d_0003.png)

 ### Tiles in Snowflake